 100. Control Permit.

 01. Airborne Control Permit Required.
 Any person who engages in the airborne control of unprotected or predatory animals must obtain a permit from the Department.
-Permit applications will be on a form provided by the Department.
+The Department will provide a permit application to applicants.
+For the purposes of this chapter, “permit” shall be used.
 (3-31-22)

 02. Incomplete Application.
 Failure to provide any of the required application information is cause for denial of a permit.
 (3-31-22)